 The proposal was made as UEFA held crisis talks with its national associations as well as clubs and players bodies via videoconference on Tuesday.
 The proposal is likely to be ratified at a UEFA’s Executive Committee meeting later in the day.

-The move comes with most of Europe's domestic leagues having ground to a halt over the last week due to the coronavirus outbreak.
+The move comes with most of Europe's domestic leagues having ground to a halt over the last week due to the outbreak.

 The UEFA Champions League and Europa League competitions for clubs have also been suspended, with both still in the last-16 stage, but postponing the European Championship for national sides means they, along with national leagues, will have the chance to be completed, assuming travel restrictions are lifted in time.

-Europe has become the epicentre of the coronavirus pandemic, with France on Tuesday having joined Italy and Spain in applying strict lockdown measures and European leaders also planning to ban all non-essential travel into the continent.
+Europe has become the epicentre of the pandemic, with France on Tuesday having joined Italy and Spain in applying strict lockdown measures and European leaders also planning to ban all non-essential travel into the continent.

 More than 2,100 people have died in Italy, which was supposed to host the opening game of Euro 2020 in Rome.
 The head of the Italian football federation, Gabriele Gravina, had already led calls for the Euros to be postponed.